vizdata-f21/project-1-team_5_look_alive/proposal/proposal.md

-Question one: What is the relationship between global soybean use and deforestation in Brazil? (specifically, deforestation in Brazil due to commercial crops? specifically, USA? specifically, which type of use?)
+Question one: What is the relationship between global soybean use and deforestation in Brazil? (specifically, deforestation in Brazil due to commercial crops? specifically, China, USA? specifically, which type of use?)

 Question two: How does the proportions of soybean production used for human food versus for feeding animal change over time? and whether this